Malbryn/MalFramework/mission_framework/core/respawn_wave/README.md

 ## Description:
 _This module adds wave respawns (as opposed to the default, custom respawn)._

-_Players with platoon level leadership (see: Player module) will be able to call in for reinforcements._
+_Players with platoon level leadership (see: Player module) will be able to call for reinforcements._

 _If those players die, the option will be available for the next person in command of the platoon._

-_If the entire leadership element dies, no one will be able to call in for reinforcements._
+_If the entire leadership element dies, no one will be able to call for reinforcements._

 ## Usage:
 _No further setup is required._